wormhole-foundation/wormhole/whitepapers/0007_governor.md

 * Prevent any single "bad actor" from blocking other value transfer by intentionally exceeding the transfer limit for the given time period

 ## Overview
-Each individual Guardian within the Guardian network can employ a set of strategies to verify the validity of a VAA.
-The Governor is designed to be one of those checks by proposing a notional limit on the value that can be transferred from a given chain within a certain time frame.
+Each individual Guardian within the Guardian network should employ a set of strategies to verify the validity of a VAA.
+The Governor is designed to check VAAs that transfer tokens by enforcing limits on the notional value that can be transferred from a given chain over a specific period of time.

-There are many other potential variations on the notional value limit and time frame considered (i.e. 4 hour window, 12 hour window, max single transaction size) — this initial implementation is for a 24-hour window with a custom limit per chain that is informed by data-driven analysis from recent chain activity.
+The current implementation works on two classes of transaction (large and small) and current configuration can be found [here](https://github.com/wormhole-foundation/wormhole/blob/dev.v2/node/pkg/governor/mainnet_chains.go):

+- **Large Transactions**
+    - A transaction is large if it is greater than or equal to the `bigTransactionSize` for a given origin chain.
+    - All large transactions will have a mandatory 72-hour finality delay and will have no affect on the `dailyLimit`.
+- **Small Transactions**
+    - A transaction is small if it is less than the `bigTransactionSize` for a given origin chain.
+    - All small transactions will have no additional finality delay up to the `dailyLimit` defined within a 24hr sliding window.
+    - If a small transaction exceeds the `dailyLimit`it will be delayed until it either
+        - fits inside the `dailyLimit` and will be counted toward the `dailyLimit`
+        - has been delayed for 72-hours and will have no affect on the `dailyLimit`.

 ## Detailed Design
 The Governor is implemented as an additional package that defines (1) a `ChainGovernor` object, (2) `mainnet_tokens.go`, a single map of tokens that will be monitored, and (3) `mainnet_chains.go`, a map of chains governed by the chain governor.